Opinion | Biden shouldn’t listen to Schumer and Warren on student loans

 A better approach would cap forgiveness at $10,000, as Biden and House legislation propose.
 That could eliminate debt for the 15 million borrowers with smaller balances who, paradoxically, tend to struggle most, accounting for about 60 percent of all defaults.
 But Biden should also consider a more targeted approached based on the income and economic circumstances of borrowers.

 Under income-based repayment plans, for example, monthly payments are reduced or eliminated for borrowers whose incomes are too low and debts too high.
 Remaining amounts are eventually forgiven.
-Today, however, too few borrowers sign up for such plans and many drop out accidentally.
+Today, however, too few borrowers sign up for such plans, and many drop out accidentally.
 Using executive authority, Biden could enroll more distressed borrowers in such plans and make their reenrollment automatic.
 Likewise, his administration could implement forgiveness for borrowers who qualify under current law — in cases of fraud or shuttered institutions and through the existing public-service loan forgiveness program.

 But broader loan forgiveness likely requires working with Congress, both to ensure effective relief for existing borrowers and to enact reforms that reduce the need for future generations to borrow.
 Forgiving the debts of borrowers with the ability to repay, under the Schumer-Warren plan, would require discovering new legal authority in existing law.
 The discharged debt would be taxable, meaning borrowers could trade modest loan payments for larger tax bills.
 And implementing wide-scale forgiveness without addressing college affordability would plunge the loan program into uncertainty: The system cannot survive long when students (and their parents) are offered loans that no one expects to repay.